 Applicant must also furnish a Medical Certificate stating they are free of certain diseases/conditions and a Police Report that the applicant has no criminal record.

-Applicant must be medically insured for the entire period of stay in Thailand with the following coverage: Outpatient benefit with a sum insured of not less than 40,000 baht, and Inpatient benefit with a sum insured of not less than 400,000 baht.
+Applicant must be medically insured for the entire period of stay in Thailand with the equivalent of 3,000,000 baht coverage.
 The insurance for obtaining the Visa does not have to be from a Thai company provided the health insurance company will provide the required Foreign Insurance Certificate.
 However, this is not the case for extensions of stay - see below.

 To determine the specific documents required to meet these requirements, visit the Embassy/Consulate website where you will apply.